nknorg/nkn-client-js/README.md

 );
 ```

-Or publish text message to a topic:
+Or publish text message to a topic (subscribe is done through [nkn-wallet-js](https://github.com/nknorg/nkn-wallet-js)):

 ```javascript
 client.publish(